DETAILED ACTION

 Kirihara teaches a contact member including a particle-containing metallic film including carbon particles in the terminal portion of a substrate comprising the contact member (Abstract).
 The metal source of the plating solution may be silver (Ag) ([0017]).
 The carbon particles may be graphite and have an average particle size of 10 nm to 0.2 µm ([0014]; [0015]) (corresponding to containing graphite particles; the graphite particles have a nano-scale size having an average size below 250 nanometers in the at least one fine-grained intermediate layer).

-In light of the motivation of Kirihara, it would have been obvious to one of ordinary skill in the art before the effective filing date of the presently claimed invention to include carbon particles, such as graphite particles having an average particle size of 10 nm to 0.2 µm, in order to impart low contact resistance and provide foreign matter adhesion prevention effects to the Ag film of the contact member.
+In light of the motivation of Kirihara, it would have been obvious to one of ordinary skill in the art before the effective filing date of the presently claimed invention to include functionally graded carbon particles throughout the Ag film of Sato, such as graphite particles having an average particle size of 10 nm to 0.2 µm, in order to impart low contact resistance, provide foreign matter adhesion prevention effects to the Ag film of the contact member and provide hardness and reinforcement to the overall strength of the Ag-coated material, and thereby arriving at the presently claimed invention.

 As set forth in MPEP 2144.05, in the case where the claimed range “overlap or lie inside ranges disclosed by the prior art”, a prima facie case of obviousness exists, In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).